dirkpetersen/our-chat/README.md

 ## <a name='Prerequisites'></a>Prerequisites

 - Get a RHEL virtual server (this process was tested with RHEL 9.4) with at least 8GB RAM and 50GB free disk space, of which about half should be under /home.
 As this server might process sensitive data, ask for all security software (log forwarder, Antivirus/malware, intrusion prevention) to be preinstalled.
-- That machine must be able to talk to the `ldaps port 636` of your enterprise LDAP server (for example, Active Directory).
+- This machine must be able to communicate with the `ldaps port 636` of your enterprise LDAP server (for example, Active Directory).
 - An LDAP/AD security group that contains the users who are allowed to use the chat system.
 For now, we call this group `our-chat-users`.
 - An SSL certificate, unless you use Let's Encrypt.
 - AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) for an AWS service account (perhaps called librechat or ochat) that has no permissions except for the AmazonBedrockFullAccess policy attached to it.